-Clinical trials and research in radiotherapy are really important.
+Research and clinical trials in radiotherapy are really important.
 They help to;

-We're doing lots of work to raise awareness of research and clinical trials in the hope that more people can take part and help drive improvements in treatments.
+We're doing lots of work to raise awareness of research and clinical trials in radiotherapy, in the hope that more people can take part and help drive improvements in treatments.

-You can find out about some of the work we've been doing below, as well as hear about some of the successes of our research and trials colleagues in our radiotherapy centres and find out about clinical trials that are currently open and recruiting patients.
+Click the buttons below to find out about the work we've been doing, as well as hear about the successes of research and trials in our radiotherapy centres.

 Congratulations to the Clinical Trials Team at The Northern Centre for Cancer Care at Newcastle's Freeman Hospital for their fantastic work recruiting patients to the Concorde trial.